 However, using a bean bag round indicates to the judge that you, in fact, did not believe you were in imminent danger and only had intent to wound.
 This means that your “self-defense” is no longer self-defense, it’s assault.

 This isn’t true in all states, but possession of bean bag rounds and a modified tactical shotgun to fire them indicates to the judge that you had premeditated intent to harm.
-Not only does this add another layer to the complexity of your “self-defense” case, it also can set you up for a couple of different charges, none of which are good.
+Not only does this add another layer to the complexity of your “self-defense” case, but it also can set you up for a couple of different charges, none of which are good.

 Alternatives to Bean Bag Rounds

 If you’re worried about home defense, there are plenty of options that are far better than bean bag rounds.

 For example, non-lethal protection that’s better than bean bag rounds include:

 - Pepper spray (oil-based is best, between 5% – 10% o.c.)

 - Stun gun rings and handheld devices

 But, if you’re not sure if non-lethal defense is enough to protect yourself or your family, you have some other options.